 Apple River Canyon State Park is a peaceful and geographically fascinating state park in Northwest Illinois, close to the Wisconsin border.
-Formed by erosion from the Apple River which runs all the way through the 297-acre park, visitors to this site will be mesmerized by towering limestone bluffs, deep ravines, and refreshing springs.
+Formed by erosion from the Apple River, which runs all the way through the 297-acre park, visitors to this area will be mesmerized by towering limestone bluffs, deep ravines, and refreshing springs.

 RV Rentals in Apple River Canyon State Park

 Conveniently located about two hours west of Chicago in the Northwest part of Illinois, Apple River Canyon State Park can be accessed via four different roads, all of which will take you to the main day-use area in the park.
 The park shouldn't be too hard to find as it is well signed on the roads that lead to its entrance.

 If you want to pick up some supplies or visit any shops before your trip, there are a few towns relatively closeby, including Apple River (around six miles away), Warren (approximately 7.5 miles away), and Lena (about 14 miles away).
 Apple River Canyon State Park is nearly equal distance from the city centers of Chicago and Milwaukee, with Milwaukee being around five miles closer.

 The roads in the park must be carefully navigated as the road into the campground is quite narrow and winding.
 During the wintertime, the area experiences a lot of snowfall, so come prepared or call ahead to the park office before you leave to inquire about road closures and general park conditions.
 If you are just visiting for the day and not camping, there are plenty of spots for you to park your RV.

 Campgrounds and parking in Apple River Canyon State Park